About Honeybee Swarms

 Swarms have the best chance of survival if they are taken by trained beekeepers and placed in beehives where they can thrive and increase.

-Our swarm co-ordinator can arrange for someone to come and remove the swarm but please be aware that there is normally a charge to cover expenses
+Our swarm co-ordinator can arrange for someone to come and remove the swarm.

 For swarms within 15 miles of Romsey centre, please call The Romsey Swarm Line on 07508 716044